mikekeith52/scalecast/README.md

 3. Confidence intervals that expand outward for dates further out
 4. Better default validation grids
 5. Help with LSTM modeling optimization

+If you notice an issue or have a feature request, start a [New Issue][new issue], please.